greg7mdp/parallel-hashmap/README.md

 Still, this is a pretty good result, we are now inserting values into our parallel_hash_map three times faster than we were able to do using the flat_hash_map, while using a lower memory ceiling.

+### In Conclusion

+We have seen that the novel parallel hashmap approach, used withing a single thread,  provides significant space advantages, with a very minimal time penalty.
+When used in a multi-thread context, the parallel hashmap still provides a significant space benefit, in addition to a time benefit by drastically reducing (or even eliminating) lock contention when accessing the parallel hashmap.

 ### Thanks